 Simply use the key for "user.allowed_products" when creating or updating your snippet in step one here.

-For example, the external ID for the "Process" is 'process-07b9a53a'.
+For example, the external ID for "Module 1" is 'reporting-module-266601e4'.

 Details on how the "user.allowed_products" key works:

 - Leaving out the 'allowed_products' field in the snippet will leave the module settings for each user as currently set.

 - To remove module access from users, you will need to specify an empty list as their allowed_products field.
 (However each user will always need at least one module associated, and if set to an empty list in the snippet, then the default (first) module will be assigned to the user.)